sendgrid/sendgrid-ruby/USE_CASES.md

 $ git push heroku master
 ```

-_Note: This example doesn't use a database, but if your application has a database then migrate your production database to Heroku_ - [instructions](https://devcenter.heroku.com/articles/getting-started-with-rails4#migrate-your-database)
+_Note: This example doesn't use a database, but if your application has a database then [migrate your production database to Heroku_](https://devcenter.heroku.com/articles/getting-started-with-rails4#migrate-your-database)